Coldreader88/UCGO-Archive/README.md

 # UCGO-Archive
-MIrror of code from https://ucgoserver.com/
+Mirror of code from https://ucgoserver.com/

+Note: We have no direct relationship with the owner of the above website.